+2022 AMENDED AND RESTATED

+BYLAWS OF

-BYLAWS COMMUNITY FOUNDATION FOR MONTEREY COUNTY A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION
+THE COMMUNITY FOUNDATION FOR MONTEREY COUNTY, A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

+This 2022 Amendment & Restatement of the Bylaws of The Community Foundation for Monterey County, a California Nonprofit Public Benefit Corporation (the “Corporation”), is made and effective ________________, 2022, with refence to the following facts:

+A. This Corporation was formed as a California nonprofit public benefit corporation and the Articles of Incorporation of the Corporation were filed with the California Secretary of State on April 11, 1945, and were amended on November 28, 1984.
+This Corporation is controlled by its board of directors, which, from time to time has amended and/or amended and restated the Corporation’s bylaws.
+The board of directors most recently amended and restated the Corporation’s bylaws on December 18, 2012 (the “2012 Bylaws”).

+B. This Corporation is governed by the California Nonprofit Corporation Law, codified in California Corporations Code Section 5000, et seq., as the same may be amended from time to time and any corresponding provisions of succeeding law.

+C. The 2012 Bylaws provide for the governance of the Corporation and specifies the board of directors’ relative rights and obligations.

+D. This Corporation’s Board of Directors (“Board”), pursuant to Article XII, Section 4 of the 2012 Bylaws, and the California Nonprofit Corporation Law, desire to amend and restate the 2012 Bylaws, in its entirety under California Nonprofit Corporation Law.

+NOW, THEREFORE, the Board amends and restates, in its entirety, the bylaws for the Corporation upon the following terms and conditions.

 ARTICLE I. RECITALS

 Section 1.
 Name of Corporation.
-The name of this corporation is Community Foundation for Monterey County, and shall be referred to herein as the “Corporation.”
+The name of this Corporation is Community Foundation for Monterey County.

 Section 2.
 Corporation Is Nonprofit.
 This Corporation has been formed pursuant to the California Nonprofit Corporation Law as a public benefit corporation.

 Section 3.
 Purpose and Objectives.
 The specific and primary purpose of this Corporation shall be to establish, operate and maintain a Community Foundation which will assist donors in building an enduring source of charitable funds to meet the changing needs and interests of the community for the benefit of residents of Monterey County, California.
+In the context of these purposes, the Corporation’s vision shall inspire philanthropy and strengthen communities by partnering with individuals, families, nonprofits and businesses to create charitable funds, make grants and engage on issues towards a vision of healthy, safe, vibrant communities.

 ARTICLE II.
 PRINCIPAL OFFICE

 Section 1.
 Location of Principal Office.
 The principal offices of the Corporation are in Monterey County, California.
-The Board of Directors may change the principal office from one location to another within Monterey County and such a change shall not be deemed an amendment of these Bylaws.
+The Board may change the principal office from one location to another within Monterey County and such a change shall not be deemed an amendment of these Bylaws.

 ARTICLE III.
 MEMBERSHIP

 Section 1.
 Members.
 This Corporation shall have no members as that term is defined in Section 5056 of the California Nonprofit Corporation Law.
-Unless otherwise provided herein or in the California Nonprofit Corporation Law, any action which would otherwise require approval by a majority of all members or approval by the members shall require only approval of the Board of Directors.
-All rights which would otherwise vest in the members shall vest in the Board of Directors.
+Unless otherwise provided herein or in the California Nonprofit Corporation Law, any action which would otherwise require approval by a majority of all members or approval by the members shall require only approval of the Board.
+All rights which would otherwise vest in the members shall vest in the Board.

 ARTICLE IV.
 BOARD OF DIRECTORS